garysweaver/unplutofy/README.md

     Caused by: java.lang.ClassNotFoundException: unplutofy.commandline.UnplutofyCommand

 It is because you didn't build it yet or it can't find the jar because of the name or you aren't in the bin directory.
 See build instructions above.

+### Warning

+Read the code and understand what it does before executing it.
+Use these tools at your own risk.

 ### License